 Call Centre Week Canada will be taking place on April 28th and 29th in beautiful Toronto.
 I am very excited to be speaking there alongside Mark Edelman, VP of Member Services at 1st United Services Credit Union (1st USCU).

 The credit union deployed Fonolo’s call-back solution in 2013 on the web, mobile app and through inbound calls.
 The call center has undoubtedly seen impressive results on a number of fronts!
-By adding Web Rescue and Mobile Rescue they managed to engage a younger demographic with click-to-call-back, and by adding In-Call Rescue for inbound calls members can enjoy a better customer experience without having to wait on hold.
+By adding Voice Call-Backs and a Visual IVR they managed to engage a younger demographic with click-to-call-back, and by adding Voice Call-Backs for inbound calls members can enjoy a better customer experience without having to wait on hold.
 This increased engagement has led to over $10M in new loans!

 While that’s a terrific headline, there is another aspect of their Fonolo deployment that is also worth discussing: the use of call-backs as an “insurance policy” against an unexpected agent shortage.